wunderio/wundertools-dockerprototype/README.md

 You can use this command as a replacement for running drush  from the host, and pass drush flags directly to the script

+*** this wrapper uses the drush that comes from the composer update (must run composer first)

 #### example

 ````